 When the boat is on plane, a bow-up attitude results in less drag, greater stability and efficiency.
 This is generally when the keel line of the boat is up about 3 to 5 degrees.
 With the bow up, the boat may have a greater tendency to steer to one side or the other.
 Compensate for this as you steer.
-The trim tab can also be adjusted to help offset this effect.
-When the bow of the boat is down, it is easier to accelerate from a standing start onto plane. the bow is greatly increased, heightening the danger of "bow steering" and making operation difficult and dangerous.
+When the bow of the boat is down, it is easier to accelerate from a standing start onto plane.

+the bow is greatly increased, heightening the danger of "bow steering" and making operation difficult and dangerous.